Organisation internationale de la Francophonie: Members

 Mauritania's membership was suspended on 26 August 2008, pending democratic elections, after a military coup d'état.
 Madagascar's membership was suspended in April 2009 due to an unconstitutional transfer of power on 17 March 2009.
-Mali's membership was also suspended in March 2012 due to a coup d'état, and then the Central African Republic was suspended for instances of la Francophonie at the 88th session of the CPF (March 2012), as well as Guinea-Bissau on 18 April 2012 for the same reason.
+Mali's membership was also suspended in March 2012 due to a coup d'état, and then the Central African Republic was suspended at the 88th session of the CPF (March 2012), as well as Guinea-Bissau on 18 April 2012 for the same reason.
 Thailand, an observer nation, was suspended in 2014 following the 2013–14 political crisis.
 In 2018, Louisiana became the first US state to join, as an observer.
 In 2021, the government of Nova Scotia announced its intention to apply for observer status.
+In 2023, there was a coup in Gabon, which was condemned by the OIF, but unlike others, the country wasn’t suspended from the OIF.
+Gabon asked to be heard by the other members and the OIF member states finally decided not to suspend Gabon.

+In September 2024 the OIF lifted its sanctions on Guinea, which had been in place since 2021 following a military coup.
+In March 2025, Niger announced its withdrawal from the organization three years after it was suspended.
+This was followed by the withdrawal of Burkina Faso and Mali, which cited "selective application of sanctions" and "contempt for Mali’s sovereignty".

-Although Algeria has one of the largest French-speaking communities in the world, it is not a member of the organisation.
+Although the French language is popular in Algeria and Algeria used to be a colony and later an internal part of France for a long time, it is currently not a member of the organization.

 Operating agencies

-The International Organization of the Francophonie relies on five operating agencies to carry out its mandate: l’Agence Universitaire de la Francophonie (AUF); TV5Monde; l’Association Internationale des Maires Francophones (AIMF); l'Association des Fonctionnaires Francophones des Organisations Internationales (AFFOI); and l’Université Senghor d’Alexandrie.
+The organization relies on five operating agencies to carry out its mandate: l'Agence Universitaire de la Francophonie (AUF); TV5Monde; l'Association Internationale des Maires Francophones (AIMF); l'Association des Fonctionnaires Francophones des Organisations Internationales (AFFOI); and l'Université Senghor d'Alexandrie.

-Association of Francophone Universities (AUF)
+Association of Francophone Universities

 Established in 1961 in Montreal, the Association of Francophone Universities gathers institutions of higher education and research among the Francophone countries of Africa, the Arab world, Southeast Asia, Central and Eastern Europe, and the Caribbean.

 Its mission is to contribute to the construction and consolidation of a scientific space in French.
 It supports the French language, cultural and linguistic diversity, law and democracy, and the environment and sustainable development.
 It also provides an important mobility program for the students, the researchers and the professors.

-Its mission is to support the French language and the linguistic diversity within International Organisations.
+Its mission is to support the French language and the linguistic diversity within international organizations.
 Every year the association coordinates the day of French language within International Organisations.
 It also organizes seminaries to increase awareness about the importance of linguistic, cultural and conceptual diversity.
 The president is the French international civil servant Dominique Hoppe.